Union Gas Supports Environmental Stewardship

-$5,000 grant helps Royal Botanical Gardens train Botany Intern
+$5,000 grant to Royal Botanical Gardens to hire environmental summer students

 "Royal Botanical Gardens nature sanctuaries have been recognized as environmentally significant on a national scale.
 We are a living laboratory for science, a connecting point for children in their early embrace of nature, a leader in sustainable gardening and the standard-bearer for ecological restoration and plant preservation," said Runciman.
-"These funds will help us mentor a Botany Intern, who will provide the support needed to protect this and other important landscapes for generations to enjoy."
+"These funds will enable us to mentor three summer students, who will provide the critical support needed to protect this important landscape."

 In addition to natural gas delivery services for homes and businesses and contributing to the province's economy through investment, job creation, municipal taxes and energy efficiency programs, Union Gas has a clear set of best practices regarding the environment and actively encourages and promotes those practices via community groups throughout its distribution area.
 This value is reflected each year, as the company supports communities across Ontario through thousands of volunteer hours for local charitable and non-profit organizations, major charitable giving and sponsorships.
-Last year alone, Union Gas contributed about $3 million to charitable organizations across the province, including environmental programs and projects.
-For more information visit uniongas.com/community.
+Last year, Union Gas donated close to $3 million to community and charitable organizations in Ontario, including over $928,000 to United Way.
+In addition, Union Gas employees, retirees, family and friends provided over 17,000 volunteer hours to help strengthen the communities where they live and work.

 About Royal Botanical Gardens